dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-internet-access-using-managed-browser-policies.md

 -   The managed browser does not use settings that users make for the built-in browser on their devices.
 This is because the managed browser does not have access to these settings.

--   If you configure the option **Require simple PIN for access** or **Require corporate credentials for access** in a mobile application management policy associated with the managed browser, and a user clicks the help link on the authentication page, they can then browse any Internet sites regardless of whether they were added to a block list in the managed browser policy.
+-   If you configure the option **Require simple PIN for access** or **Require corporate credentials for access** in a mobile application management policy associated with the managed browser, and a user selects the help link on the authentication page, they can then browse any Internet sites regardless of whether they were added to a block list in the managed browser policy.

 -   The managed browser can block access to sites only when they are accessed directly.
 It cannot block access when intermediate services (such as a translation service) are used to access the site.